Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_assignment.md

 5. Write a function that takes in a list of numbers, as well as an additional number (i.e. two arguments), and returns a list of `yes` or `no` as to whether each number in the list is divisible by the additional number.
 For example, if I input `[10, 25, 36, 12, 20]` as the list of numbers, and `5` as the additional number, your function should return `['yes', 'yes', 'no', 'no', 'yes']`.
 6. Write a function that takes in a list of strings, as well as an inputted letter, and returns a list of only those strings from the list that end with that letter.
 For example, if I input `['I', 'am', 'in', 'love', 'with', 'python']` as the list of strings, and `n` as the inputted letter, your function should return ['in', 'python'].
 7. Write a function that takes in a list of strings, as well as an inputted substring (i.e. another string), and returns a list of the indices of the strings that contain that inputted substring.
 For example, if I input `['This', 'is, 'an' , 'example']` as the list of strings, and `is` as the substring, your function should return `['This', 'is']`.

+### Extra Credit

+1. Let's build a calculator for figuring out how much I owe in taxes (and by calculator, I mean function).
+Write a function that takes in a dictionary and an income.
+In the dictionary, the keys will hold the top dollar limit for some tax range, and the values will hold the tax rate for that tax range.
+You need to build a calculator that will calculate the tax for all income up to each key value (if it goes up that high) for the given tax rate.

+For example, let's say my tax dictionary is `{50000: 0.08, 100000: 0.10, 150000: 0.15}`.
+This means that the first 50k of income is taxed at 8%, the second 50k at 10%, and the rest at 15%.
+So, if the inputted income was 70k, then my taxes would be 50 * 0.08 + 20 * 0.10 = 6k.
+You should write your function to be generalized and accept any kind of tax dictionary and any inputted income.